 Slide 59: Contents 4th part

-With these experiences, we have learned.
-We can try to put all the chances of success on our side.
+With these experiences, we have learnt.
+We can try to maximize our chances of success.

 Slide 60: Experimentation

 We will start from the exploration phase.
-What is important from the beginning in the organization of the project is to make all the actors work together with a single objective: project works in production.
+What is important from the beginning in the organization of the project is to make all the actors work together toward a single objective: make the project work in production.

-Humanly, to understand that the problems of some are the problems of others.
+Focus on humans, make sure everyone share their own problems, make your everyone understands the problems of others, make sure everyone is working together on their resolution.
 This is really the heart of the success of a project.
 This is also why the title of this presentation is called MLOPS is a human adventure, it is really a culture of sharing associated with the fact of trusting each other.

 In this exploration phase, will make it possible to estimate whether the project is feasible or not.